MelindaTofalvi/sparta_ui_testing/README.md

 ## Capybara

-Automation test built using Capybara to test login/registration process of bbc.co.uk.
+Automation test built using Capybara to test login/registration process of bbc.co.uk.<br>
+Tests are explained here below using the Gherking syntax:given, when, then.

 ### Test journeys throughout the test